 The original western building of the TRS headquarters, designed by well-known Austin firm Jessen Associates, opened in 1973 atop a two-block segment of the Brackenridge Urban Renewal project area purchased by the agency for a paltry $820,400 in 1970 — we should note that the same agency now anticipates a sale price of between $80 to $100 million for the property, representing an appreciation of something in the ballpark of 1,500 percent after our crude efforts to adjust for inflation.

-The second eastern building of the complex was added in 1990, designed in exactly the same style once again by Jessen Associates, which was thankfully still around 17 years later.
+The second eastern building of the complex was completed in 1990, designed in exactly the same style once again by Jessen Associates, which was thankfully still around 17 years later.
 Though with all that concrete you might think the headquarters is an example of brutalism, it’s best described as part of the concurrent architectural movement known as New Formalism, a popular style for its designers — Jessen’s other projects completed in the 1970s and considered part of New Formalism include the Texas Supreme Court Building, the Stephen F. Austin State Office Building, and the former Faulk Central Library we’ve celebrated on this site, among others.

 As an offshoot of the era’s more austere modernism, New Formalism attempted to reclaim classical design features like arches and columns in the context of contemporary materials and building techniques, an approach that at its best created buildings that felt grounded in history while appearing decidedly modern.